B2B Market Segmentation Guide

 Propensity Scoring

 Propensity scoring predicts algorithmically a prospect's likelihood to purchase based on behavioral patterns, firmographic fit, and historical conversion data.
-Propensity models identify high-intent prospects within segments for prioritized outreach and accelerated sales processes.
+Propensity models pull high-intent prospects out of the noise within a segment, so outreach is prioritized and the sales process moves faster for the accounts most likely to close.

 Related Terms: